kickingvegas/YmsCoreBluetooth/README.md

 #### Blocks are cool.
 Transactions in Bluetooth LE (BLE) are two-phase (request-response) in nature: CoreBluetooth abstracts this protocol so that request behavior is separated from response behavior.
 The two phases are reconciled using a delegation pattern: the object initiating the request phase has a delegate object with a delegate method to handle the corresponding response phase.
 While functional, the delegation pattern can be cumbersome to use because the behavior for a two-phase transaction is split into two different locations in code.

 A more convenient programming pattern is to use a callback block which is defined with the request.
-When the response is received, the callback block can be executed to handle it. *The design intent of YmsCoreBluetooth is use Objective-C blocks to define response behavior to BLE requests*.
+When the response is received, the callback block can be executed to handle it. *The design intent of YmsCoreBluetooth is to use Objective-C blocks to define the response behavior to BLE requests*.
 Such requests include:

 * scanning and/or retrieving peripheral(s)
 * connecting to a peripheral